keboola/cookiecutter-python-component/{{cookiecutter.repository_folder_name}}/README.md

       - ./CUSTOM_FOLDER:/data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Clone this repository, init the workspace and run the component with following
+Clone this repository, initialize the workspace, and run the component using the following
-command:
+commands:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 git clone {{ cookiecutter.repository_url }} {{ cookiecutter. repository_folder_name }}